dlilab/Teaching_IntroDataScience/content/syllabus.md

 ### Homework (60%)

 There will be 7 homework assignments, with 10 points for each assignment.
 All assignments should be finished as _Rmarkdown_ files and I need to be able to reproduce all results by running it on my own computer.
 I expect that each student will complete the assignment independently (discussing about some questions is fine).
-The assignments are due by Sunday at midnight.  _No late assignment will be accepted_, for any reason.
+The assignments are due by next Thursday before class.  _No late assignment will be accepted_, for any reason.
 So don’t wait until the last hour to do an assignment.
 Plan ahead and pace yourself.
 Instead of late assignment, I will drop your lowest score and use the other 6 scores for your final grade.  _At least 5 assignments must be turned in to achieve a passing grade._

 ### Participation (15%)